 There are a number of counters in the IF-MIB that exist in two versions: one with 32 bits and one with 64 bits.
 The 64-bit versions were added to support high-speed interfaces with a data rate greater than 20,000,000 bits/second.
-Today's implementations generally support such high-speed interfaces, and hence only 64-bit counters are provided in this data model.
-Note that NETCONF and SNMP may differ in the time granularity in which they provide access to the counters.
+Today's implementations generally support such high-speed interfaces; hence, only 64-bit counters are provided in this data model.
+Note that the server that implements this module and an SNMP agent may differ in the time granularity in which they provide access to the counters.
 For example, it is common that SNMP implementations cache counter values for some time.